violaaas/ynwa/RecordingPlan.md

 ## Who will see it?

 The link to the YouTube video will be posted on Hans' Facebook wall.
+Please do not mention this to him before it's posted as it's a surprise.

 ## Different ways you can contribute: